python/devguide/parser.rst

 Tokenization
 ~~~~~~~~~~~~

-Is common among PEG parser frameworks that the parser does both the parsing and the tokenization,
+It is common among PEG parser frameworks that the parser does both the parsing and the tokenization,
 but this does not happen in Pegen.
 The reason is that the Python language needs a custom tokenizer
 to handle things like indentation boundaries, some special keywords like ``ASYNC`` and ``AWAIT``
 (for compatibility purposes), backtracking errors (such as unclosed parenthesis), dealing with encoding,